goodnekk/Computational-Cosmogeny/README.md

 ## intro

-We came to think that we need real hypertext to work proficiently and with different levels of degree in the complexity of our thinking.
+We came to think that we need a general system for creating information structures to work proficiently and with different levels of degree in the complexity of our thinking.
+We came to realise that a lot of software tries to solve the same problem over and over again: organising information in different (collaborative) structures, transforming that information, and viewing that information in different ways.
+This abstract description encompasses anything from filesystemes, hypertext, excell, productivity and mind-mapping tools.

-And we feel that hypertext has not been really implemented so far (dare not to say it hasn't been explored though, HTML is very good and Xanadu is very beyond — and beyond any applicable use as well).
+This kind of activity is usually done by people called "programmers", but we think anyone should be able to deal with these more abstract structures.
+That's why we talk about "computation": the system should hold a middle ground between a programming language and a program.
+The system is not so much an "app" as more an open "environment".
+It should be expressive enough to allow a user to bend, adapt and extend the system to their own needs, but also opiniated enough to allow a novel user to use it easily.

+# hypertext

 The best you can get from a native OS app with a file system, is to link from within a text note to another text — usually using a wiki-style syntax, eg `[[another document]]`.